1899 British Lions tour to Australia: Plan for tour to New Zealand

 The plan to include New Zealand in the British tour was made in the initial correspondence from the NSWRFU to Mullineux in 1897.
 Since the New Zealand Rugby Union (NZRU) was not in direct negotiations with Mullinuex, they had to work with the NSWRFU to try to negotiate the New Zealand leg of the proposed tour.
-The NZRU requested from the NSWRFU that they be able to have direct dealings with Mullineux, however this did not eventuate.
-An extension of the tour to New Zealand, threatened attempts at fielding a strong British representative team.
+The NZRU requested from the NSWRFU that they be able to have direct dealings with Mullineux, but this did not eventuate.
+An extension of the tour to New Zealand threatened attempts at fielding a strong British representative team.
 Consequently, the New Zealand leg of the tour became less likely as the tour for 1899 was negotiated.
 The NSWRFU limited the length of the tour to eight weeks from June to August, giving the British an option to add two weeks to their playing schedules if they wished to add New Zealand to their tour program.

 In addition to the lack of time, Mullineux had expressed to the NSWRFU that he had been led to believe that a tour of New Zealand would not be profitable.
 The NSWRFU reinforced his beliefs by indicating that the New Zealand union had been unwilling to pay for the travel to and from England, but only the travel to and from Auckland.
 There was some sentiment expressed that, because the team was not an English, but a British team, the expense to have the touring team visit was not warranted.
 The cost of bringing the British team to New Zealand to play in Otago, Auckland, Wellington, and Canterbury was estimated at £400.
-In November 1898, it was proposed at a meeting of the NZRU, that the NZRU would pay for the full cost of England's travel to and from New Zealand, and within New Zealand.
+In November 1898, it was proposed at a meeting of the NZRU that the NZRU would pay for the full cost of England's travel to and from New Zealand, and within New Zealand.
 The sub-unions provided guarantees of a percentage of their gate profits to the NZRU.
-These terms were subsequently agreed to by the NSWRFU.
+These terms were agreed to by the NSWRFU.
 In April, the lengthening of the tour was refused by the British team.